-We had already discussed about the Manufacturing of Bricks in the last articles, so now in this articles we are going to discuss about difference between clamp burning and kiln burning.
+We had already discussed the Manufacturing of Bricks in the last article, so now in this article, we are going to discuss the difference between clamp burning and kiln burning.

 Comparison between Clamp Burning and Kiln Burning